gipi/blog/posts/experiments-around-fault-injection.md

  - power analysis (this post)
  - glitching (to be finished)

-## Side channels experimentations

-### Power analysis

-Let's start with something interesting: leak information about the computation observing the power consumption of a device.
+All the graphs in this post are generated using my own libray named [power_analys](https://github.com/gipi/power-analysis/), this is alpha-quality software without documentation (for now); also a notebook with all the code that generated the graphs will be available as soon as I take the time to clean up it.

+## Physical interface

-As I said in the introduction about the model, the "calculations" inside a device are done, roughly speaking, switching on and off groups of transistors to perform the needed operations; since the transistors are physical entities, they interact with the physical world and need **energy** to move electrons around,
+As I said in the (to-be-completed) post about the model of a processing unit, the "calculations" inside a device are done, roughly speaking, switching on and off groups of transistors to perform the needed operations; since the transistors are physical entities, they interact with the physical world and need **energy** to move electrons around,